 - Attractive and relaxing atmosphere: I created it as a place where students would want to come in.
 A lot of attention was paid to interior design to create an attractive, playful and comfortable environment.
 In addition, I tried to find out what kinds of books, magazines and movies and board games local teenagers would be interested in.
 An important principle is that students are not required to visit; they are expected to come in only if they want to.
 I hoped this approach would increase students’ intrinsic motivation to learn English.

 - Communicative approach to language learning: There is no pressure on students to make a deliberate effort to learn (e.g., by doing grammar exercises like they would in a self-access centre).
 The students simply gain practice communicating in English.
 For example, they may play a language related game like scrabble and work on their vocabulary skills or they may simply play a strategy game like Blokus while chatting with their friends in English.
 In the English Corner, students also express their feelings in several notebooks and sketchbooks.
 You can see some of their comments and sketches online at the blog ‘No one is beside me‘ (http://nobm.wordpress.com/).THis website was set up to promote the English Corner and try to build up a sense of belonging among students.
-A Facebook page (www.facebook.com/group.php?gid=162076850473005) has also been set up to keep students informed about new items and to display photos and videos.
+A Facebook page was also been set up to keep students informed about new items and to display photos and videos, butthis was discontinued when Faceboook introduced a two new polices (Edgerank and Promoted Posts) that meant posts would only be seen bya small minority of subscribers unless you paid to promote the posts.

 - Multi-cultural resources: The materials (e.g., films, music, books) and decorations (e..g, posters) represent a multi-cultural world.
 The English Corner has a large collection of Japanese music CDs (with varying amounts of English – from O% to 100%), a small collection of French music, foreign language movies from around the world, English translations of Japanese manga and books as well as English language books by Hong Kong writers.
 This policy is intended to help students develop a greater curiosity in other cultures and to present English as a world language—a language that belongs to diverse cultures.